csenol/jsonDroid/README.md

 ## Shortcomings
   Implementing type classes is cumbersome.
 I will try to write some implicit macros for this

+## LICENSE
+ This project is licensed under LGPLv3

 ## Credits

 ## Contributors